2018 FIFA World Cup Group B: Portugal vs Spain

 The two teams had met in 35 previous matches, including in the round of 16 of the 2010 FIFA World Cup, won by Spain 1–0.
 Their most recent meeting was in the UEFA Euro 2012 semi-finals, when Spain won 4–2 on penalties after a goalless draw in normal time.

 Cristiano Ronaldo scored with an early penalty, winning it after he was fouled by Nacho inside the box.
 Diego Costa then twisted and turned away from two Portugal defenders to score with a low shot to the left corner which brought the two sides level.
 But just before the break, David de Gea fumbled a Ronaldo shot from outside the penalty box through his gloves and over the line.
 Costa scored his second equaliser of the night just after the restart from close range before Nacho scored with a right foot half-volley in off the post from the edge of the penalty box, his first goal for Spain.
 As the clock ticked down, however, Gerard Piqué brought down Ronaldo just outside the box, with the Portugal star completing the scoring and his hat-trick with a free-kick into the top right corner of the net.

 Ronaldo became the fourth player to score in four different World Cup tournaments (2006, 2010, 2014 and 2018) after Pelé, Uwe Seeler and Miroslav Klose, and also the first to score in eight consecutive World Cups and European Championships.
 At age 33, Ronaldo also became the oldest hat-trick scorer in the World Cup, surpassing Rob Rensenbrink of the Netherlands, who scored three times against Iran in 1978, aged 30.
-With this result, Spain has not won any opening matches since 2006, having lost to Switzerland 0–1 in 2010 and the Netherlands 1–5 in 2014.
+With this result, Spain had not won any opening matches since 2006, having lost to Switzerland 0–1 in 2010 and the Netherlands 1–5 in 2014.
+This would end in 2022 with a 7-0 over Costa Rica, before they were held to a draw by Cabo Verde in their opening match in 2026.